MicrosoftDocs/minecraft-creator/creator/Reference/Content/MolangReference/Examples/MolangConcepts/MolangIntroduction.md

 ---
 author: v-josjones
 ms.author: v-josjones
-title: Molang Documenation - Introduction to Molang ms.prod: gaming
+title: Molang Documentation - Introduction to Molang ms.prod: gaming
 ---

-# Molang Documenation - Introduction to Molang
+# Molang Documentation - Introduction to Molang

 Molang is a simple expression-based language designed for fast, data-driven calculation of values at run-time, and with a direct connection to in-game values and systems.
 Its focus is to enable low-level systems like animation to support flexible data-driven behavior for both internal and external creators, while staying highly performant.